ivelasq/pipedream/blog/so-youre-getting-a-masters/index.md

 ## 2. Leave each class with an example that you can show a potential employer

 These programs go *quickly.* I was a part-time student and took my sweet time and even then I felt like I was racing towards the end.
 Due to competing priorities, it's easy to rush through homework assignments and projects.
 Instead of focusing on completion, remember the goal of this is to enter a new career/role/path in life and that everything you do is an example of a new skill you can showcase.
 So: document your work.
 Be clear in the intention behind it and how you went through your thought process.
 Make it presentable.
-Related to the advice above, link potential employers to your Github.
+Related to the advice above, link potential employers to your GitHub.

 Of course, I understand that not all homework applies to this — but a lot of it does, in particular your final projects.
 Are you going to put on your resume that you can produce dashboards with data visualizations?
 You must have an example to back that up — and be able to show how this project illustrates the value you can bring to your future company.